draumaz/butterfly/README.md

 ### Notes for non-GNU C compilers

 - Clang handles Butterfly slightly differently than GCC.
-To successfuly compile using clang, apply patches/build_clang.patch to the root of the cloned repo.
+To successfuly compile, apply patches/build_clang.patch to the root of the cloned repo.

 - ```cd butterfly```